 My mother got an invitation to teach Armenian dance at the Goganian Armenian Club in Cairo.
 During her stay in Egypt, she was missing me a lot, so she asked the club’s people in charge whether I can help her with the classes.
 Fortunately, they accepted and I came to Egypt in 1998.
 We returned to Armenia and a year later we both got another invitation from the club, so we returned to Egypt in 1999, it was where and when I met my husband.

 Could you tell us more about this romantic encounter?

 He was one of my students at the Goganian Club.
 We first met in 1999 and became friends.
 Thereafter, I returned back to Armenia where he went and stayed two years for study purposes and we got engaged there.
 Eventually, we got married in Egypt in 2004 and here we are.
 I became the permanent trainer and choreographer of the Goganian Club’s dancing group called Zankezour.

 As a choreographer with Zankezour, when was your first solo show?

 My first solo show, without my mother, was in 2005 and it was followed by another one in 2006.
 I choreographed around six shows on my own.

 How is art, with its different forms, important for Armenians?

-In every Armenian family you would find at least one person interested in art, whether a dancer, a singer, a musician, or a painter.
-After the Armenian massacre, our population decreased and were forced to relocate in different countries across the world.
+In every Armenian family, you would find at least one person interested in art, whether a dancer, a singer, a musician, or a painter.
+After the Armenian massacre, our population decreased and were forced to relocate to different countries across the world.
 Art kept the Armenian diaspora united and thanks to it, people from other cultures were interested to know more about Armenia, this country small in size but rich in culture, and to discover its heritage.